-We believe that our mission, to provide “academically able high school students an opportunity to earn college credits while still in high school [so that they have] a chance to experiment with the academic rigor of university course work while remaining with high school peers,” continues to be met with the highest quality of cooperation between Wisconsin’s excellent secondary schools and the tradition of excellence at the University of Wisconsin Oshkosh.
+Our mission, “to provide academically able high school students an opportunity to earn college credits while still in high school in order to experiment with the academic rigor of university course work while remaining with high school peers,” continues to be met with the highest quality of cooperation between Wisconsin’s excellent secondary schools and the tradition of excellence at the University of Wisconsin Oshkosh.

 CAPP is a UW Oshkosh initiative and collaboration with participating high schools to provide academically capable students an opportunity to earn college credit while still in high school.
 It is a concurrent enrollment program, meaning courses are taught for the most part during the regular school day, by certified high school teachers who hold adjunct lecturer status with UW Oshkosh.
 You receive both high school and college credit for your work, thereby decreasing your time to earn a college degree.